GoPlausible/falcon-signatures-js/README.md

 - Falcon logic remains deterministic and PQC-correct.
 - libsodium provides secure entropy and constant-time memory ops.
 - Deterministic SHAKE256 internal PRNG ensures repeatable key derivation.
+- libsodium’s ChaCha20-based CSPRNG seeds the Falcon PRNG with high-entropy randomness.

+### Libsodium’s ChaCha20-based RNG

+🔬 How it works

+- Built around a ChaCha20 stream cipher in counter mode.

+- Initially seeded from the system CSPRNG (/dev/urandom, getrandom(), or platform equivalents).

+- Then it runs in user space with periodic reseeding and internal re-keying.

+- Each process and thread gets an independent DRBG instance.

+- In Emscripten builds, it automatically maps to WebCrypto’s crypto.getRandomValues().

+✅ Strengths

+- ChaCha20 is one of the most extensively reviewed modern ciphers (RFC 8439, used in TLS 1.3, WireGuard, OpenSSH).

+- Deterministic and portable — runs identically across Linux, macOS, Windows, WASM, Node.js.

+- High performance: zero syscalls after seeding; constant-time, branch-free.

+- Entropy refresh: automatic reseed after ~1 MB of output or ~10 minutes.

+- Built-in safety mechanisms: crash-safe state, constant-time zeroization, entropy whitening.

 ## License